Bhaktapur After The 2015 Quakes – Part 1: Durbar Square

 the column in front of Gopi Nath Temple (aka Jagannath)

 While not a lot of buildings collapsed completely, a number did suffer structural damage.
 Cracked or buckling walls were in evidence, as were the wood beams set up to bolster them.
-As I walked by the poles set up on the side of the National Art Museum (once a wing of the Royal Palace) I thought -“You really think these are making a difference?”
+As I walked by the poles set up on the side of the National Art Museum (once a wing of the Royal Palace) I wondered whether those beams actually made a difference.

 looking to the east end of Bhaktapur’s Durbar Square